 Additions to existing laws

 The following has been added to the Employment Standards Code.
 They are designed to protect Alberta workers and align with current trends across the country.

 All of the following job-protected leaves are unpaid.

-- Eligibility – Employees will be eligible for current (excluding reservists leave) and new leaves after 90 days, rather than one year.
+- Eligibility – Employees are eligible for current (excluding reservists leave) and new leaves after 90 days, rather than one year.

-- Personal and Family Responsibility Leave – A new unpaid leave will provide up to 5 days of job protection per year for personal sickness or short-term care of an immediate family member.
+- Personal and Family Responsibility Leave – A new unpaid leave provides up to 5 days of job protection per year for personal sickness or short-term care of an immediate family member.
 Includes attending to personal emergencies and caregiving responsibilities related to education of a child.

-- Long-Term Illness and Injury Leave – A new unpaid leave will provide up to 16 weeks of job protection per year for long-term personal sickness or injury.
+- Long-Term Illness and Injury Leave – A new unpaid leave provides up to 16 weeks of job protection per year for long-term personal sickness or injury.
 Medical certificate and reasonable notice will be required.
-This will align with the federal Employment Insurance program.
+This aligns with the federal Employment Insurance program.

-- Bereavement Leave – A new unpaid leave will provide up to 3 days of job protection per year for bereavement of an immediate family member.
+- Bereavement Leave – A new unpaid leave provides up to 3 days of job protection per year for bereavement of an immediate family member.

-- Domestic Violence Leave – A new unpaid leave will provide up to 10 days of job protection per year for employees addressing a situation of domestic violence.
+- Domestic Violence Leave – A new unpaid leave provides up to 10 days of job protection per year for employees addressing a situation of domestic violence.

-- Citizenship Ceremony Leave – A new unpaid leave will provide up to a half-day of job protection for employees attending a citizenship ceremony.
+- Citizenship Ceremony Leave – A new unpaid leave provides up to a half-day of job protection for employees attending a citizenship ceremony.

-- Critical Illness of a Child – A new unpaid leave will provide up to 36 weeks of job protection for parents of critically ill or injured children.
-This will align with the federal Employment Insurance program.
+- Critical Illness of a Child – A new unpaid leave provides up to 36 weeks of job protection for parents of critically ill or injured children.
+This aligns with the federal Employment Insurance program.

-- Death or disappearance of a Child – A new unpaid leave will provide up to 52 weeks of job protection for employees whose child disappeared as a result of a crime, or up to 104 weeks if a child died as a result of a crime.
-This will align with the federal Employment Insurance program.
+- Death or disappearance of a Child – A new unpaid leave provides up to 52 weeks of job protection for employees whose child disappeared as a result of a crime, or up to 104 weeks if a child died as a result of a crime.
+This aligns with the federal Employment Insurance program.

 Enforcement and administration